Layi Wasabi's manager Olufemi Oguntamu discusses his challenges, triumphs, more

 "The challenges I face while managing my personal brand and also overseeing careers... one of the things that has helped me so far is that I started my career quite early in the media space.
 While I was in university, I was building my career, I was already selling magazines, I was student rep for some of the publications, I was able to grow my own brand and became very popular in uni."

-"I worked at Red Media, worked at Media Fact, I learned from Jude and Chide Jideonwo, which is building their personal brands, as much as the agency was doing well, they also had accolades on their profile.
+"I worked at Red Media, worked at Media Craft, I learned from Debola Williams and Chude Jideonwo, which is building their personal brands, as much as the agency was doing well, they also had accolades on their profile.
 They were given awards, attending conferences, and people loved them.
 One thing I'm also learning to do, and it's working for me, is that if people love you, know you, and respect you, it definitely has a way to influence your career generally."

 "So people will come to your company to engage your services, not because you're the only one who can do it, but because they love the CEO, the boss.
 That's also the same way it has worked for me for managing talents.
 They come to be because they love me, they know me, they respect and like what I do, and they like the way I've packaged myself.
 So they also expect the same thing for themselves."